klleung72781/fintech_project_2/README.md

 35. random1_forest_model.joblib-This file is the joblib file for the random forest model.
 36. sentiment_analysis_TESLA.ipynb-This python notebook collected news about Elon Musk and assigned sentiment scores.
 37. tweet_date_df.csv-This comma separated value (CSV) file provides the final scores for the tweeting of the day; scores are either -1, 0, or 1.
-38. group of files including main readme and associated graphic PNG files.
+38. consisting of associated graphic PNG files for the readme file.

-## Installation

-Installation
-npm install --save react-stockcharts

-npm install -g wscat

-pip install bta-lib